DohanKim/HCI_TeamOldBoy/Report 3.md

 ![prototype3](./images/3/prototype3.png)
 #### By clicking camera icon, a user can select their photos and upload them to the timeline.

-++Why we used real pictures++: If we had drawn pictures instead of real pictures, our paper prototype might have been so low fidelity of look that test users had some problems to concentrate the tests.
+Why we used real pictures: If we had drawn pictures instead of real pictures, our paper prototype might have been so low fidelity of look that test users had some problems to concentrate the tests.

 ----------
 ### Participants